RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/simple_metric_pages/SelectionCountMetric.md

 ##See Also

+* [[SelectedResiduesMetric]]: Return a string containing the selected residue indices.
+* [[SelectedResiduesPyMolMetric]]: Return a string containing a PyMol selection for the selected residue indices.
 * [[RunSimpleMetrics]]: Run a set of SimpleMetrics and output data to the scorefile
 * [[SimpleMetricFilter]]: Filter on an arbitrary SimpleMetric
 * [[SimpleMetricFeatures]]: Run [[Features | Features-reporter-overview]] on a set of SimpleMetrics